miekg/skydns2/README.md

 Or you can use the flag `-machines`.
 Autodiscovering new machines added to the network can be enabled by enabling the flag `-discover`.

-Optionally give it a nameserver:
+Optionally (but recommended) give it a nameserver:

     curl -XPUT http://127.0.0.1:4001/v2/keys/skydns/local/skydns/dns/ns \
         -d value='{"host":"192.168.0.1"}'

+Also see the section "NS Records".

 ## Configuration
 SkyDNS' configuration is stored in etcd as a JSON object under the key `/skydns/config`.
 The following parameters